Skip to main content

 • “The multiplayer mode also adds significant replay value, allowing players to compete with friends and others online, which keeps the excitement going long after the main story is complete.”

-• “This game is quite fun and always has something to make you want to play again, definitely a ton of replay value especially with friends in the online component of the game.”
+• “This game is quite fun and always has something to want you to play again, definitely a ton of replay value especially with friends in the online component of the game.”

 • “The campaign is highly replayable.”